 Fitz had to steel himself for the next practice.
 The new reserve players were due in and he was going to have to keep his head together today.
-He hadn't spent a whole day with Mariah Waldman in five years.
+He hadn't spent a whole day with Mariah Waldman in three years.

 Now he was staring down nearly every day of the foreseeable future in her presence.
-Six years ago, that would have filled him with happiness.
+Five years ago, that would have filled him with happiness.
 Now it filled him with the urge to throw something.

 At dawn he was up and on his way to roust Jinks out of bed.
 The lazy Seeker still hadn't made it to a practice on time without someone being dispatched to drag him there.
 Today Fitz did not have time to worry about that kind of crap, so he preempted it by going to Jinks himself.